andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 <h3 align='left'>Figure 3a: Relative Abundance of UK Butterflies</h3>
 <p align='left'><img src='images/executive_summary/long_term_vs_short_term.png' width=760></p>

-###### *Figure 3a illustrates the change in long and short term relative abundance (RA) for all 17 species analysed.
-Note that 'long term' relates to the period 1993-2023, and 'short term' 2013-2023.
-Species with decreasing RA are highlighted below the plot.
+###### *Figure 3a: Note that 'long term' relates to the period 1993-2023, and 'short term' 2013-2023.
+Species with decreasing relative abundance (RA) are highlighted below the plot.
 To see how the plot was produced, click here.*

 ## 4. General Insights
 <h3 align='left'>Figure 4a: Long Term Changes</h3>
 <p align='left'><image src='images/general_insights/long_term.png' width=1200></p>

-###### *Figure 4 shows the percentage change in RA for butterfly species by habitat.
-In the plot titled 'All Habitats', all species are shown.
-The remaining three plots, only show the species native to that habitat.
+###### *Figure 4: In the plot titled 'All Habitats', all species are shown.
+The remaining three plots, only show species native to that habitat.
 Note that in 'hedgerow and field margin' and 'damp grassland and meadow' habitats, the Essex Skipper is not considered.
 In the remaining plots, both species are considered.
-To see why RA in some species is not considered significant, click here.
+To see why RA change in some species is not significant, click here.
 A methodology for the plot is available here.*

 Figure 4a shows the percentage change in species relative abundance since 1993.
 Excluding non-significant results, 41% of all species abundances decreased, with the Essex and small Skipper declining by the greatest magnitude (90%), followed by the Small Tortoiseshell (79%).
 The proportion of species which increased and decreased was reasonably balanced when grouped by habitat:
 - 45% of species native to **‘hedgerow and field margin’** habitats declined, while 36% exhibited long term gains.